Free prescription glasses and exams.

 Many families do not have full health insurance coverage for their prescription glasses or it will not pay for their eye exams.
 This makes it even more difficult for individuals to acquire what they need.
 If your current insurance policy does not cover the cost of your glasses, or if you are uninsured, then be sure to explore programs that are available in your state.

 There are many other state run programs as well as charities that focus on providing free eye care as well as providing prescription glasses.
 They may be government funded or offered by non-profit organizations.
-Click here uninsured medical care.
+Click here for details on uninsured medical care.
+Needhelppayingbills.com also has many medical and health care providers we partner with on eyeglass and other programs, and that information is also on our site.